 Graduate Sustainability Intern

-Emily (she/they) is a Master of Architecture candidate at Penn's Weitzman School of Design.
+Emily Shaw is a Master of Architecture candidate at Penn's Weitzman School of Design.
 She earned her BA in design at UC Davis, where she focused her studies on sustainability in the built environment and using design as a form of activism.
-While at Penn, Emily hopes to further her studies in the intersections between social justice and sustainability as well as community engagement in architecture and design.
-When Emily isn't working, you can find them practicing pet photography with their cats.
+While at Penn, Emily hopes to further her studies in sustainability and community engagement in architecture and design.
+When Emily isn't working, you can find her practicing pet photography with her cats.